The Ladder Tearing:

 for repair.
 Analogical metaphysics bypasses ethical immanence for a promontory

-box seat in the infinance; it smooths over the jagged terrain of moral
+box seat in the infinite; it smooths over the jagged terrain of moral

 responsibility with the paste of coherence as participation by